magoo/risk-measurement/index.rst

   We can measure a risk over time and observe differences if it is being mitigated (or not).

 Which mitigation option(s) should we choose?
-  We can measure many mitigation options and compare them quantitatively.
+  We can measure many mitigation options and quantitatively compare their impact on undesired outcomes.

 How do we measure many risks?
   We can organize many risks that are being measured and use them to inform broader risks.